IBM/telco-network-cloud-drivers/content/user-guides/operations/log-management.md

 * Alter the runtime setting on a per service _instance_/pod level

 ### Setting default logging
 Default Logging Level is set on a per TNCO microservice level by configuring the preferred level in the service configuration (secret) in Vault.
-The Default Logging Level for the service is persisted such that on startup, the individual LM service instances read this value and set the log level accordingly.
+The Default Logging Level for the service is persisted such that on startup, the individual TNCO service instances read this value and set the log level accordingly.

 ```